archiverjs/node-archiver/README.md

 #### bulk(mappings)

-Appends multiple files from passed array of src-dest file mappings, based on [Grunt's "Files Array" format](http://gruntjs.com/configuring-tasks#files-array-format).
+Appends multiple entries from passed array of src-dest mappings, based on [Grunt's "Files Array" format](http://gruntjs.com/configuring-tasks#files-array-format).
 A lazystream wrapper is used to prevent issues with open file limits.

 [Globbing patterns](http://gruntjs.com/configuring-tasks#globbing-patterns) and [multiple properties](http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically) are supported through use of the [file-utils](https://github.com/SBoudrias/file-utils) package, based on Grunt's file utilities.
 Please note that multiple src files to single dest file (ie concat) is not supported.

-The `data` property can be set (per src-dest mapping) to define file data for matched files.
+The `data` property can be set (per src-dest mapping) to define data for matched entries.

 ```js
 archive.bulk([